ytzhu-gt/6300Spring21zhu64/Design Description.md

 - To realize this requirement, I added class 'System' and its three operations 'createMyCurrentJob()', 'createMyJobOffer()', and 'compareJobOffers()' to my class diagram.

-- I added another class 'Jobs', which consists of current job and job offers.
+- I added another class 'Job', which consists of current job and job offers.
 I added an attribute 'isCurrentJob: boolean' to distinguish current job and job offers.

-- Use relationship 'Association' between class 'System' and 'Jobs'.
+- Use relationship 'Association' between class 'System' and 'Job'.

 2. When choosing to enter current job details, a user will:

 a.
 Be shown a user interface to enter (if it is the first time) or edit all of the details of their current job, which consist of:

-- Add 'enterJob()' and 'editJob()' to class 'Jobs' as operations.
+- Add 'enterJob()' and 'editJob()' to class 'Job' as operations.

 i.
 Title

-- Add 'title: String' to class 'Jobs' as an attribute.
+- Add 'title: String' to class 'Job' as an attribute.

 ii.
 Company

-- Add 'company: String' to class 'Jobs' as an attribute.
+- Add 'company: String' to class 'Job' as an attribute.

 iii.
 Location (entered as city and state)

-- Add 'city: String' and 'state:String' to class 'Jobs' as an attribute.
+- Add 'city: String' and 'state:String' to class 'Job' as an attribute.

 iv.
 Cost of living in the location (expressed as an index)

-- Add 'costLiving: int' to class 'Jobs' as an attribute.
+- Add 'costLiving: int' to class 'Job' as an attribute.

 v.
 Possibility to work remotely (expressed as the number of days a week one could work remotely, between 1 and 5)

-- Add 'remoteWorkDay: int' to class 'Jobs' as an attribute.
+- Add 'remoteWorkDay: int' to class 'Job' as an attribute.

 vi.
 Yearly salary

-- Add 'yearlySalary: int' to class 'Jobs' as an attribute.
+- Add 'yearlySalary: int' to class 'Job' as an attribute.

 vii.
 Yearly bonus

-- Add 'yearlyBonus: int' to class 'Jobs' as an attribute.
+- Add 'yearlyBonus: int' to class 'Job' as an attribute.

 viii.
 Retirement benefits (as percentage matched)

-- Add 'retireBenefit: double' to class 'Jobs' as an attribute.
+- Add 'retireBenefit: double' to class 'Job' as an attribute.

 ix.
 Leave time (vacation days and holiday and/or sick leave, as a single overall number of days)

-- Add 'leaveTime: int' to class 'Jobs' as an attribute.
+- Add 'leaveTime: int' to class 'Job' as an attribute.

 b.
 Be able to either save the job details or cancel and exit without saving, returning in both cases to the main menu.

-- Add 'saveJob()' and 'cancelJob()' to class 'Jobs' as operations.
+- Add 'saveJob()' and 'cancelJob()' to class 'Job' as operations.

 3. When choosing to enter job offers, a user will:

 a.
 Be shown a user interface to enter all of the details of the offer, which are the same ones listed above for the current job.

-- Since the attributes of job offers are the same as current job, I put them all in class 'Jobs'.
-I added attribute 'jobID:int' to class 'Jobs' to identity each job.
+- Since the attributes of job offers are the same as current job, I put them all in class 'Job'.
+I added attribute 'jobID:int' to class 'Job' to identity each job.

 b.
 Be able to either save the job offer details or cancel.